Evomo/unityMotionAIPlugin/README.md

 Feel free to explore the different models found in [the models folder](https://github.com/Evomo/unityMotionAIPlugin/tree/master/Assets/MotionAI/Core/Models/Generated) to get a better understanding of which moves/elmos are present in each model.

+## **Movesense Sensor Usage **

+- Select Sensor Type **Movesense** in the SDK-Config
+- You have to scan for the movesense sensor every time before you start movement tracking
+1. Execute ScanForMovesense() of MotionAIManager GameObject
+2. Turn on the Movesense device by connecting both pins on the backside and hold the sensor near the smartphone till it beebs
+3. Execute StartTracking() of MotionAIManager GameObject ...
+4. After the tracking session execute StopTracking() of MotionAIManager GameObject

 ## **[MotionAIControlDebugger](https://github.com/Evomo/unityMotionAIPlugin/blob/master/Assets/MotionAI/Core/Controller/DebugMovement/MotionAIControlDebugger.cs)**

 The ControlDebugger is an interface to send debug movements with a delay and play your games in the editor.